shaunak5997/flashbots-images/readme.md

 mkosi --force
 ```

-> Make sure the above command is not run with sudo, as this will clear necessary environment variables set by the nix shell
+> Note: Make sure the above command is not run with sudo, as this will clear necessary environment variables set by the nix shell

 Create a qcow2 image to store persistent files: